ogdendavis/denver-kitchen-gardens/src/cms/pages/about.md

   flowers and herbs.

   I've worked on small-scale farms and have tended community garden plots.
 I've planted seeds in raised beds, patio planters and in greenhouses.
 I've grown potatoes on balconies and lettuce on windowsills.
-Although I've learned so much from my mentors, I've learned the most by trial and error, through my personal successes and failures.
+Although I've learned so much from my mentors, I've learned the most from trial and error and through my personal successes and failures.

   > The trouble with trial and error is how long it takes to get results!